Homebrew/homebrew-cask/USAGE.md

 ## Frequently Used Commands

 Homebrew-cask is implemented as a subcommand of Homebrew.
-All Homebrew-cask commands begin with `brew cask`.
+All homebrew-cask commands begin with `brew cask`.
 Homebrew-cask has its own set of command verbs many of which are similar to Homebrew's.
 The most frequently-used commands are: